StrangeBeeCorp/Security/Security advisories/SB-SEC-ADV-2022-001: Authentication bypass due to incomplete checks in the Active Directory authentication module.md

 This vulnerability also exists in Cortex, the exploitation process is similar and leads to same consequences.

 ## Affected versions, mitigation and resolution
-This vulnerability affects TheHive from versions 3 to 5, and Cortex 3 as well.
-We strongly recommend everyone to update to the latest versions available that fix the vulnerability:
+This vulnerability affects TheHive from versions 3 to 5, and Cortex 3 as well. **We strongly recommend everyone to update to the latest versions available** that fix the vulnerability:

 * TheHive ≥ 5.0.8;
 * TheHive ≥ 4.1.21;
 * Cortex ≥ 3.1.5;
-* For remaining users of TheHive 3, we exceptionally released TheHive 3.5.2 that fixes this vulnerability also on this version.
+* For remaining users of TheHive 3 (Already in EOL since December 31st, 2021), we exceptionally released TheHive 3.5.2 that fixes this vulnerability also on this version as well.

 If you are unable to update affected products, disabling the Active Directory authentication module prevents the vulnerability exploitation.
 Be careful to have local accounts enabled before disabling the AD authentication module to prevent locking yourself out of the platform.